Bell peppers are among the many common household varieties of Capsicum annuum, an annual shrub belonging to the nightshade family.

 Colors of bell peppers might be green, orange, yellow, purple, brown, or red depending on maturity.
-Sugar content in peppers increases as they ripen, hence red peppers are considered the sweetest and green more bitter.
+Sugar content increases with ripeness, hence red peppers are considered the sweetest and green more bitter.

-Though most peppers are imported from Canada and Mexico, as well as some from the Netherlands, Spain, Israel, and the Dominican Republic, U.S. production is rapidly expanding with new greenhouses popping up across the country.
+Though most peppers are imported from Canada and Mexico, as well as the Netherlands, Spain, Israel, and the Dominican Republic, U.S. production is rapidly expanding with new greenhouses popping up across the country.

 Even within a protected environment, pepper yields will vary by location, season, plant density, trellis system, cultivar, irrigation, and fertilizer management.

 Among the popular varieties are Parker, Triple 4, Cubico, and Lorca for red; Kelvin for yellow; and Neibla and Emily for orange.
 New cultivars for greenhouse production are regularly introduced by seed companies.

 Cultivars can be distinctly different, enough to require varying growing environments for maximum yield.
 Some greenhouse growers are also experimenting with field-grown varieties.

-At the time of transplanting, seedlings can be irrigated up to 10 times per day, increased watering during higher light levels and longer days.
+At the time of transplanting, seedlings can be irrigated up to 10 times per day, with increased watering during higher light levels and longer days.
 Night irrigation may be considered during warmer weather.

-Plants generally grow up to 6 feet tall during a season, and require vertical support.
-Peppers are often trellised with the “V” system or in a double row trellis via the “Spanish” system.
+Plants generally grow up to 6 feet tall during a season with vertical support.
+Peppers are often trellised with the “V” system or in a double-row trellis via the “Spanish” system.

 In the Spanish method, the plant is allowed to grow without pruning.
-When pruning is required, plants are generally managed with two main stems per plant and pruned every two weeks.
-It is important when pruning to ensure the main stem or growing point remains intact.
+When pruning is required, plants are generally managed with two main stems and pruned every two weeks.
+It is important to ensure the main stem or growing point remains intact.